FREE updates, newsletters and the L.A. BEER BLAST.

 Sherry Tasting @ SLS with Lucas Paya

-On July 29, SLS Beverage Director Lucas Paya taught a master class on Sherry in the hotel’s prestigious Saam restaurant for a group of writers.
+On July 29, SLS Beverage Director Lucas Paya taught a master class on Sherry in the Los Angeles hotel’s prestigious Saam restaurant for a group of writers.
 The Barcelona native fielded questions like a skilled goalie, utilizing Pictionary-like drawings and informative stories to paint a compelling picture of one of his homeland’s finest exports.

 Saam normally serves 20-course menus amidst Chihuly-like glasswork and mirrors.
 Of all the SLS dining options, Saam is probably the most luxurious.
 To start, we received mini pitchers of Rebujito, which Paya called “the most famous sherry cocktail ever,” a refreshing cocktail that combined Manzanilla sherry, mint-infused simple syrup, lemon, lime and soda.
 The drink is frequently served at outdoor festivals in Spain.
 Paya said mixologists like using Sherry because it has lower alcohol content, but still has a kick from being fortified.
 This should come as no surprise, but SLS has an extensive Sherry selection.